 New appointees will be asked to give signed agreement to checks being undertaken as above and cannot take up their appointment until the outcome of the checks are known.
 They are excluded from Panel membership if they have any offences against children or of violence.
 They are required to notify the Panel Adviser immediately if they receive such a conviction or caution while on the Central List.

 They should have the opportunity to observe an Adoption Panel meeting before they sit as a member and to attend an annual joint training day with adoption agency staff; have induction training completed within 10 weeks of inclusion on the list and access to appropriate training and skills development and are kept abreast of changes to legislation, regulation and guidance.

 They should also have access to the agency's whistle-blowing policy.

 Written information about the expectations arising from their appointment should be given to new appointees to the Central List (in relation to their performance objectives, participation in induction and other training, safeguarding the confidentiality of information provided to the Panel and their general conduct - see Section 2.2, Confidentiality and Section 2.3, General Conduct) and they should be asked to sign a written agreement confirming their acceptance of these before taking up their appointment.

 All written and verbal information given to Panel members in the course of their duties is strictly confidential.
 As indicated above, those included on the Central List are required to sign a written agreement, before their appointment, to confirm that all information they receive will remain confidential.

-Panel members are expected to keep all electronic and written information in a secure place.
-Panel member's unique passwords, which provide access to secure portals, must be kept secure and never shared with a third party.
-Any Panel documents in paper form, must be returned to the agency immediately after each Panel meeting.
+Panel members are expected to keep all written information in a secure place and return all Panel documents to the agency immediately after each Panel meeting.